-Details Section (2)
+Details (2)

 The section headline is usually Details.
 This section contains additional data fields with resource data.
 Each group has its own tab allowing you to access the data.
 Click the tab heading to switch to the group.
-To edit the group data, click the Edit link on the right (see Editing Resource Data).
+To edit the group data, click the Edit link on the right (see Editing resource data).

-Comments and Attachments Section(3)
+Comments and attachments (3)

 The section headline is Comments and Attachments.
 This section has two tabs showing the comments and attachments added to the resource.
 The number in the headline refers to the sum of both comments and attachments.
 You can only see this section if you have the required permissions.
-Please see Editing the Comments and Attachments for further information about working with comments and attachments.
+Please see Editing comments and attachments for further information about working with comments and attachments.

-Calendar Section (4)
+Calendar (4)